Alpha Orthopedics & Sports Medicine

 You might also need surgery to address degenerative conditions that make the hip joint unstable.
 Minimally invasive and robotic surgeries are available for hip replacements.
 These types of procedures require only small incisions, which help you heal faster and reduce your risk of infections and other complications.

 To find out if you’re a candidate for hip surgery to address chronic pain, call the office nearest you or book an appointment online.
-You can also get a diagnosis as a walk-in patient at the McKinney office.
+You can also get a diagnosis as a walk-in patient at the McKinney and Prosper offices.